Android4Lumia/android4lumia.github.io/faq.md

 ### Are non-original touchscreens supported?

 **No**.
 Only original touchscreens are supported.
-It isn't easy to calibrate other touchscreens.
+It isn't easy to calibrate and support other touchscreens.

 ### In TWRP my touchscreen doesn't works, it vibrates.

 That means you don't have an original touchscreen.
 Go back to Windows Phone.

-### Are the WiFi and Bluetooth working?
+### Are WiFi and Bluetooth working?

 Yes.
 WiFi and Bluetooth are working.